patrickgordon/jumbo-marvel/README.md

 * Testability

 # Implementation comments
-* Decided to roll my own CSS to keep things lightweight*
+* Decided to roll my own CSS to keep things lightweight
+* Redux added to ensure that the route structure can be upheld and when opening that route there is already hydrated data

 # Comments on directory structure
-For those under `src`
+The way I have set up the directory structure draws some inspiration from [this post](https://github.com/davezuko/react-redux-starter-kit/wiki/Fractal-Project-Structure)

+Below paths are relative to `src`

 |Directory                    |Purpose                                            |
 |-----------------------------|---------------------------------------------------|